assert-justice/osiris-aleph/readme.md

 - Actor Serialization
 - Asset Log Serialization
 - Handout Serialization
-- Add testing framework
 - Write tests for blockers
 - Write tests for handouts
 - Write tests for actors
-- Start Prion library

-### In Progress

-- Finish Prion library

-### Short Term

-- Write tests for Prion
-- Write (more) tests for blockers
-- Write (more) tests for handouts
-- Write (more) tests for actors
 - Write tests for maps
 - Write tests for stamps
 - Write tests for auras